-Summer is the time to get a taste for downtown Tokyo’s atmosphere.
+Summer is the time to get a taste of downtown Tokyo’s atmosphere.
 Crane your neck towards the night sky on the last Saturday of July, along with a million other viewers, and enjoy the Sumida River fireworks.
-These large-scale, popular Tokyo fireworks attract large crowds, and are one of the happiest, liveliest Tokyo Festivals.
+These large-scale, popular Tokyo fireworks attract large crowds and are one of the happiest, liveliest Tokyo Festivals.

 There is a fantastic mix of fireworks (20,000 in fact) with some of them reaching as high as 600m into the night sky before exploding into an amazing mix of dazzling colors and patterns, with an endless array of fireworks let off.
 The best place to view them is from parks along the river.
 Read on for further information.

 One of the most famous firework displays in Japan is the Sumida River Fireworks, which are also one of the oldest firework displays.
 Around 20,000 fireworks are launched from large barges anchored in the water.

 While you can see a glimpse of light flashes between tall buildings in the area, to actually enjoy the display to its fullest make sure you head down to one of the parks along the riverbank where you can view the whole variety of beautiful colors and different types of fireworks.
 Viewing from the bridges would be even better, but note that there is no stopping allowed along the bridges during the fireworks display.